intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 ### Connecting to your Google Cloud Shell

-You can lunch Google Cloud Shell by clicking on the >_ icon in the top right OR by running `gcloud alpha cloud-shell ssh` if you have gcloud installed in your laptop (make sure to use the workshop account so you don't get billed).
+You can lunch Google Cloud Shell by clicking on the >_ icon in the top right if you have gcloud installed in your laptop (make sure to use the workshop account so you don't get billed).

+Note: there is a gcloud alpha ssh command, but we'll be use the webpreview which doesn't work out of the box with this.

 This will give you a cloud shell, but before you dive in please enable boost mode by click on the 3 dots and selecting enable boost mode.